Skip to main content

 Applications must be complete containing all parts and mandatory annexes.
 Only clerical errors can be corrected after the submission deadline upon request of the managing agency for duly justified cases.

-For actions managed by the Executive Agency, applications must be submitted electronically via the Funding & Tenders Portal Electronic Submission System.
+For actions managed by the Executive Agency, applications must be submitted electronically via the EU Funding & Tenders Portal.
 Applications (including annexes and supporting documents) must be submitted using the forms provided in the Submission System.

 Proposals must be complete and contain all the requested information and all required annexes and supporting documents: